 Recently, the U.S. State Department released its current assessment of human trafficking entitled “2019 Trafficking in Persons Report.”
-As I glanced through the findings, I found the statics to be horrifying as I reminded myself they represent real individuals, lives caught in a world of degradation.
+I found the statics to be horrifying as I glanced through the findings, reminding myself they represent real individuals, lives caught in a world of degradation.

 According to the accompanying letter from the Secretary of State, “Right now traffickers are robbing a staggering 24.9 million people of their freedom and basic human dignity—that’s roughly three times the population of New York City.”
 I have to repeat that: three times the population of New York City!

 Just envision the streets of New York—the bustle of those walking to work, the number of people in every high rise and workplace, and every apartment building and borough that surrounds the city—then multiply it by three.
 Look at the faces, think of their promise, their hopes, their dreams, and realize that that is the number of people who have had their hopes dashed.
 Their lives have been reduced to nothing more than objects of another’s sexual gratification.
 They’ve been driven to a life, I have no doubt, that none would choose without the circumstances in which they find themselves.
 Or, tragically, they’re being exploited by another without choice.

 In a recent interview, Geoff Rogers, co-founder of the United States Institute Against Human Trafficking (USIAHT), made this statement, “The United States is the No. 1 consumer of sex worldwide.
 So we are driving the demand as a society.”

 What a heartbreaking reality.
 This country’s demand is the lifeblood of the growing problem.
 Without this sexual thirst, there would be no commodity to sell, no wealth acquired, no business created that would destroy real individuals who, most often, are the most vulnerable: our children.

 “The United States is the No. 1 consumer of sex worldwide.”
 What a heartbreaking reality.
 This country’s demand is the lifeblood of the growing problem.